-Old Park recognises that we cannot deal totally with the needs of children without the involvement, opinion and knowledge provided by families.
+At Old Park, we recognise the importance of the involvement, opinion and knowledge provided by families.
 Teaching is a partnership between home and school.
 Every effort is made to encourage parents and carers to take an active interest in their child's education, and families are welcomed into school.
 We use a range of systems to communicate with families including a virtual diary (School Life), face to face discussion, telephone, letters, emails and social media.
-Communication of importance with families should be recorded on the CPOMs system.
+Communication with families should be recorded on the CPOMs system.

-Please ensure any correspondence you send is accurate and professional.
+Please ensure any correspondence sent is accurate and professional.